OctopusSolutionsEngineering/EnterprisePatternsReferenceImplementation/README.md

+# Welcome

+This repo contains the code required to start and configure a local Octopus installation demonstrating common enterprise deployment patterns.
+It is based around Docker Compose and Terraform, and has been designed to allow the Octopus stack to be created and destroyed with ease.

 # Getting Started

 Start the Octopus and Git stack with the following command.
 Any missing tools or undefined environment variables will